vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and at end gift of a cow.
 Iśūnavrata-Fast on śu.
 14 and on Full Moon day when it is a

-Thursday; worship of Linga with Viṣnu to the left and Khakholka (the Sun) to the right; five years; gift of one cow at end of Ist year, of 2 at end of 2nd, of 3 at end of 3rd, of
+Thursday; worship of Linga with Viṣṇu to the left and Khakholka (the Sun) to the right; five years; gift of one cow at end of Ist year, of 2 at end of 2nd, of 3 at end of 3rd, of

 List of vratas